debakarr/C-Snippets/README.md

 why so?

-The reson is that after puting the macross the if statement becomes something like this:
+The reson is that after puting the macros the if statement becomes something like this:

 ```C
 if(1){